didix16/php-apidatamapper/README.md

 Why we need a factory to instnatiate model maps?
 Well this is a pice of the amazing ApiDataMapper that allows to pass a class of any kind ( the ones we have in our ModelMapFactory) and let configure our model maps in runtime as well as leave the tough work to ApiDataMapper.

-Remember that our goal is only to cofigure the mapping and leave the rest to APIDataMapper :)
+Remember that our goal is only to configure the mapping and leave the rest to APIDataMapper :)

 As we saw before, this is an example of a factory that can generate mappings for Warrior and Monster classes.